offchristianamr/MF64-Ableton-Script/Documentation.md

 **Clips cannot be launched while in mode three.**

 ROW 4 - Blue - Switches between different tracks.
-The button corresponding to the currently selected track is light green.
+The button corresponding to the currently selected track is yellow-green.

-ROW 5 - Light Blue - Toggles tracks on and off.
-Off = dark blue.
+ROW 5 - Yellow - Toggles tracks on and off.
+Off = dark yellow.

-ROW 6 - Pale Blue - Solos tracks.
-The button corresponding to the currently soloed track is light green.
+ROW 6 - Dark Blue - Solos tracks.
+The button corresponding to the currently soloed track is a lighter blue.

-ROW 7 - Dark Green - Record arms tracks.
-The button corresponding to the currently armed track is yellow.
+ROW 7 - Red - Record arms tracks.
+The button corresponding to the currently armed track is a brighter red.
-Possible bug: Pressing multiple row 7 buttons quickly can arm multiple tracks.
-Pressing another button unarms them all.
+Pressing multiple row 7 buttons at the same time can arm multiple tracks.

 ROW 8 - Pink - Stops tracks.